pydjinni/pydjinni/docs/cli.md

 ## Return Codes

-In case of an error, in addition to the error message the CLI tries to give a helpful return code for further error handling.
+In the event of an error, the CLI tries to provide a helpful return code for further error handling in addition to the error message.

 {{ return_code_list() }}